michijs/michijs/README.md

     didUnmount --> [*]
     disconnected --> connected: If element was moved connected --> disconnected
-    didUnmount --> connected: If the element was in caché
+    didUnmount --> connected: If the element was cached

     willConstruct --> formAssociated: Only if formAssociated
     formAssociated --> didConstruct